mjczone/dappermatic/CONTRIBUTING.md

-# Contributing to MJCZone.DapperMatic
+# Contributing to DapperMatic

-Thank you for your interest in contributing to MJCZone.DapperMatic! 🎉
+Thank you for your interest in contributing to DapperMatic! 🎉

 ## 🚧 Current Project Status